f5devcentral/f5-agility-labs-nginx/docs/class5/module2/lab1/lab1.rst

 10. Update the repository and install the proper version of the NGINX App Protect WAF package (which includes NGINX Plus):

-.. note:: For lab stability purposes, we will install a specific version of NGINX App Protect that is compatible with the lab instance of NGINX Management Suite.
+.. note:: For lab stability purposes, you will install a specific version of NGINX App Protect that is compatible with the lab instance of NGINX Management Suite.

 .. code-block:: bash